SAGA: Spectral Adversarial Geometric Attack on 3D Meshes: Introduction

 \section{Introduction}

-A triangular mesh is the primary representation of surfaces of 3D shapes.
-It is extensively used in many applications, including 3D modeling and animation, and in various fields, such as medical research~\cite{Bernhard2014visual, zheng2016medical}, geophysics~\cite{candy2017implicit}, and chemistry~\cite{Rossi2015ThreeD}.
-As a result, the number of deep learning models for mesh processing is growing, and identifying their susceptibilities is becoming an essential topic of research.
+\newtxt{A triangular mesh is the primary representation of 3D shapes, with applications in many safety-critical realms.
+In the medical field, incorrect perception of the geometric subtleties of an organ can lead to life-threatening errors.
+In robotics and automotive, a precise understanding of the geometry of obstacles is essential to prevent accidents.
+The security of facial modeling is also dependent on the accuracy of the processed geometry of the mesh.

+Autoencoders (AEs) are one of the most prominent deep-learning tools to process the mesh's geometry.
+They are designed to capture geometric features which enable dimensionality reduction for both storage and communication purposes~\cite{gao2019sdm, chen2021learning}.
+Mesh AEs are also used for segmentation, self-supervised learning, and denoising tasks~\cite{mehr2019disconet, nousias2020fast, george20183d}.

-Despite their tremendous achievements, neural networks are oftentimes found vulnerable to adversarial attacks.
+Despite their tremendous achievements, neural networks are often found vulnerable to adversarial attacks.
 These attacks craft inputs that impair the victim network's behavior.
-Adversarial attacks were studied extensively in recent years, focusing especially on the \textit{semantic} level, where the input to a classifier is carefully modified in an imperceivable manner to mislead the network to an incorrect prediction.
-Semantic adversarial attacks are abundant in the case of 2D images~\cite{goodfellow2015explaining, carlini2017towards, papernot2016limitations}, and recently, semantic attacks on 3D representations have also drawn much attention, both on point clouds~\cite{xiang2019generating, hamdi2020advpc, wen2020geometry} and meshes~\cite{xiao2019meshadv, mariani2020generating, belder2022random, rampini2021universal}.
+Adversarial attacks were extensively studied in recent years, focusing especially on the \textit{semantic} level, where the input to a classifier is carefully modified in an imperceivable manner to mislead the network to an incorrect prediction.
+Semantic adversarial attacks are abundant in the case of 2D images~\cite{goodfellow2015explaining, papernot2016the, carlini2017towards}, and recently, semantic attacks on 3D representations have also drawn much attention, both on point clouds~\cite{xiang2019generating, hamdi2020advpc, wen2020geometry} and meshes~\cite{xiao2019meshadv, mariani2020generating, rampini2021universal, belder2022random}.

-Nonetheless, a mesh is a geometric entity, and as such, it is crucial to discover vulnerabilities in networks that process more than its semantic meaning, such as autoencoders (AEs).
-AEs can be used to encode meshes into a lower dimension, which is a cornerstone of fields like communication and data storage.
-It is also typically used for denoising, anomaly detection, self-supervised learning, and various other practices.
-Therefore, AEs may be imperative to many practical mesh deployments.
-In these settings, the AE's credibility and robustness depend on the exploration of \textit{geometric} adversarial attacks.
+Nonetheless, the vulnerabilities of networks that process geometric attributes, such as AEs, have not been thoroughly investigated.
+AEs may be imperative to many practical mesh deployments and their credibility and robustness depend on the study of \textit{geometric} adversarial attacks.}